loginscripts.info

 This disconnects any drive mapping created on the letter "S".
 It is a good idea to leave these lines in even after introduction.
 Then if any users disconnect a network drive and create their own (persistent) one, it will overwritten by the login script settings.
 They will soon get tired of having to reconnect at each login.

-© Sembee Ltd. 1998 - 2010.
+Copyright Sembee Ltd. 1998 - 2024.

-Reproduction of any content on this web site is prohibited without express written consent.
-Use of this web site is subject to our terms and conditions.
 All trademarks and registered trademarks are property of their respective owners.
-This site is not endorsed or recommended by any company or organisation mentioned on this site.
-This site is to provide guidance only and as such we cannot be held responsible for any consequences of following the advice given.
+This site is not endorsed or recommended by any company or organisation mentioned within and is to provide guidance only and as such we cannot be held responsible for any consequences of following the advice given.